saul/evision-result-mailer/README.md

 bundle install
 ```

+### PhantomJS

+PhantomJS must be installed on your machine and the `phantomjs` executable on your PATH.

+For Ubuntu/Debian, run `sudo apt-get install phantomjs`

+For Mac OS X and Windows, download from the [PhantomJS static build page](http://phantomjs.org/download.html).

+### Configuration

 Before running the script, a `.env` file should be created (or the appropriate environment variables set).
 See below
 for an example `.env` file: